wolfangy/haskell/haskell-in-depth/ch02/Type Classes.md

 Chapter converts:

-* Exploiting type classes as tools for writing code that works for values of different typs
+* Exploiting type classes as tools for writing code that works for values of different types

 * Considering type classes as a concept applicable to many types